guyleonard/sagawe/README.md

 ## Workflow in Steps

+This description is mostly program agnostic, however, we have included below (and in the script) the programs we have found to be useful during our analyses and projects.
+You are welcome to adapt the workflow to inlude your favourite<sup>TM</sup> programs.

  1. Trimming and Adaptor Sequencing
   * Remove any Illumina Sequencing Adaptors, poly-A tails, sequence quality score <20, etc
  2. Overlapping of Read Libraries